krunching/conky-weather-lua/README.md

 # conky-weather-lua

-A weather widget for Conky, written in Lua.
+A weather widget for Conky, written in Lua. (old widget in the [Releases](https://github.com/wim66/conky-weather-lua/releases) page)

 ## Features